bugsnag/chromatic-sass/README.md

 ```

 ### Usage
-To use Chromatic, provide it as part of your node-sass configuration.
+To use Chromatic, provide it in your `node-sass` configuration.

 ```javascript
 var sass = require "node-sass"